More from the blog

 4) Attaching The Heading Tape

 From the top of the curtain, turn under three centimetres and press.
 Taking the heading tape, make a knot into one end of the cords and then pin it along the top edge of the curtain, covering any raw edges.
 Fold the short part of the tape under and then stitch using a sewing machine, stitching each of the edges.
-Apply the tape so that it fits the window and then knot the cords.
+Apply the tape to fit the width of the curtain and then knot the cords.

 5) The Hems